EdyJ/blender-to-unity-fbx-exporter/README.md

 # Blender To Unity FBX Exporter

-FBX exporter add-on for Blender 2.80+ compatible with Unity's coordinate and scaling system.
+FBX exporter add-on for Blender 2.80+ and 3.0+ compatible with Unity's coordinate and scaling system.
 Exported FBX files are imported into Unity with the correct rotations and scales.

 ## How to install